indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 Ideally, we'd like to discover problems as they occur.
 If you've written any code in an IDE or a text editor that points out issues as you type them, then you know what I'm talking about.
 Ah, the *red squiggly line*.
-This type of real-time feedback allows us to fix issues when it is cheap and easy to do so.
+It's ieasier to fix issues when they're discovered shortly after they've been created.
-Additionally, we get to learn from our mistakes immediately.
+Additionally, we get to learn from our mistakes.

 > It is impossible for a developer to learn anything when someone yells at them for something they broke six months ago - that is why we need to provide feedback to everyone as quickly as possible, in minutes, not months
 > <footer><strong>Gary Gruver</strong></footer>

 Unfortunately, we don't have a *red squiggly line* in our editors for future production issues.
-Nor do we have them for features customers don't like.
+Nor do we have them for unwanted features.
 The next best thing is to reduce the time between when an issue is introduced and when it is detected.

 In environments, where quality is [*somebody else's problem*](https://en.wikipedia.org/wiki/Somebody_else%27s_problem), we involuntarily delay feedback.
-For instance, if QA is in charge for the correctness of the work produced by developers or operations is solely responsible for the software in production, quality is moved further from the source.
+For instance, if QA is in charge for the correctness of the work produced by developers or operations is solely responsible for the software in production, quality is moved further away from the source.
 Feedback is received by handing over work to the next work center in the value stream.
-Handovers can create delays.
+Unfortunately, handovers create delays.
 Work can pile up because, say, QA is busy testing something else or operations doesn't have time to provision a testing environment.
-Feedback is delayed.
+Feedback gets delayed.

-If we don't get immediate feedback, there's a risk of passing on defects to downstream work centers.
+Without immediate feedback, we risk passing on defects to downstream work centers.
-This creates disruptions in the flow of work.
+Consequently, this can create disruptions in the flow of work.
-Not only are issues more difficult to fix, we also increase *work-in-progress*.
+Not only are issues more difficult to fix when they're detected later in a value stream, we also run the risk of increasing *work-in-progress*.
+For example, if an acceptance tests suite on a CI server takes several hours to complete, nobody in their right mind is going to wait for it to finish.
-While developers are waiting for work to be tested, most likely new work is being introduced.
+Instead, developers are going to work on something else.
-This can lead to a downward spiral of ever increasing lead times.
+If acceptance tests fail, developers have to multitask between old and new work.
-Fast feedback, on the other hand, prevents the start of new work which is more likely to introduce new errors since it's built on top of the previous error.
+Fast feedback, on the other hand, prevents the start of new work and gets us closer to [a single piece flow](https://dzone.com/articles/pattern-of-the-month-single-piece-flow "Pattern of the Month: Single Piece Flow").

 ### 2.2 Push Quality Closer To The Source